Your Questions

-A Diagnosis of BPD: What Does That Mean?
+A diagnosis of BPD: What does that mean?

 We have re-organized the symptoms in two categories: those that might be at the source of intense emotions, and those that are the outcomes of such strong feelings; although of course there is overlap.